microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/outputWindow/outputWindow.md

 To get started, follow the [create the project](./../../getting-started/create-your-first-extension.md) section in Getting Started section.

-Next, see the [OutputWindowSample](./../../../../New_Extensibility_Model/Samples/OutputWindowSample) sample for a full example of creating an extension that uses the output window.

 ## Work with the Output window

 This guide is designed to cover the most common things you can do with the Output Window: